liferay/liferay-js-themes-toolkit/packages/liferay-theme-tasks/README.md

 ## Additional Theme Dependencies

-In order for themes to successfully build, they must declare additional dependencies in their package.json file.
+In order for themes to successfully build, they must declare additional dependencies such as [liferay-frontend-theme-unstyled](https://www.npmjs.com/package/liferay-frontend-theme-unstyled) and [liferay-frontend-theme-styled](https://www.npmjs.com/package/liferay-frontend-theme-styled) in their package.json file.

-These additional dependencies are normally included via the [liferay-theme-deps-7.0](https://github.com/Robert-Frampton/liferay-theme-deps-7.0) and [liferay-theme-deps-6.2](https://github.com/Robert-Frampton/liferay-theme-deps-7.0) preset packages which are automatically added as dependencies to themes created with the [Theme Generator](https://github.com/liferay/generator-liferay-theme).
+These additional dependencies are automatically to themes created with the [Theme Generator](https://github.com/liferay/generator-liferay-theme).

-These preset packages will include the necessary base themes/tools for compiling the theme, such as [liferay-frontend-theme-unstyled](https://www.npmjs.com/package/liferay-frontend-theme-unstyled) and [liferay-frontend-theme-styled](https://www.npmjs.com/package/liferay-frontend-theme-styled).

-If you would like to implement specific versions of these dependencies, you can specify them as dependencies directly in your theme's [package.json file](https://gist.github.com/Robert-Frampton/86a084704afe9bca3e3ccc05d2709a5b).

 MIT